 In my opinion, fragile stickers don’t do much.
-Of course, it’s better than nothing, but I think that your efforts would be better spent carefully packaging your items and purchasing insurance for your fragile items.
-For instance, a baggage handler could miss the sticker or just do not care.
+Of course, it’s better than nothing, but we think that your efforts would be better spent carefully packaging your items and purchasing insurance for your fragile items.
+For instance, a baggage handler could miss the sticker or might ignore it completely.

-Rather than saying my own thoughts, here’s what an airport security staff member has to say about fragile stickers:
+Rather than just sharing my own thoughts, here’s what an airport security staff member has to say about fragile stickers:

 When it comes to packing materials, it really depends on the situation.
-When travelling, most of the times you’re limited on the materials that you can choose, so you have to be creative about what you choose.
+When traveling, most of the time you’re limited on the materials that you can choose, so you have to be creative about what you choose.
 If the material is soft and flexible, you should be good to go.

 Bubble wrap.
-From my own experience, this is the best material for packaging wine, beer, champagne and other alcoholic beverages.
-I like to use it as an extra-precaution because I don’t want the drink to spill all over my baggage.
-When I know I’ll be returning with a few bottles of wine; I usually bring a sheet of bubble wrap.
-However, they’re readily available to find in bookstores, DIY stores, and home depot type stores.
+From my own experience, this is the best material for packaging wine, beer, champagne, and other alcoholic beverages.
+We like to use it as an extra precaution because we don’t want the drink to spill all over my baggage.
+When we know I’ll be returning with a few bottles of wine, we usually bring a sheet of bubble wrap.
+If you forget to bring some with you, it’s readily available to find in bookstores, DIY stores, stores like Home Depot.

 Clothes.
 They’re the next best thing after bubble wrap and don’t result in extra space and weight.
 Usually, synthetics work better as they’re elastic and soft by nature.

-Zip-lock bags.
-If you’re packing liquids, a zip-lock bag is a must to protect against any spillages.
+Ziploc bags.
+If you’re packing liquids, a Ziploc bag is a must to protect against any spillages.

 Paper.
 This works best for packing wine glasses, mugs, dishes, other glassware, and ceramics.

 Read Next: Can You Bring Your Art Portfolio on Planes?